 How to Build:

-To build a Electromagnet Levitation Circuit with Hall Effect Sensor following steps are required to follow:
+To build a Electromagnet Levitation Circuit with Hall Effect Sensor follow below steps for connection:

-- Connect base of Q3 between collector of Q1 and resistor R2.
+- After that, connect collector of Q3 to -24V and then connect base of Q3 between collector of Q1 and resistor R2.

 - Put diodes D1 and D2 in series between +24V and -24V.